Newborns among 16 dead in Kabul hospital attack; 24 killed in funeral bombing

 In a separate attack the same day, a suicide bomber struck the funeral of a police commander, attended by government officials and a member of parliament, in the eastern province of Nangahar, killing at least 24 people and injuring 68.
 Authorities said that toll could rise.
 There was no immediate claim of responsibility for either attack.
 The Taliban, Afghanistan's main Islamist insurgency group which says it has halted attacks on cities under a U.S. troop withdrawal deal, denied involvement in both.

-Photos from the Ministry of Interior showed two young children lying dead inside the hospital.
+Ministry of Interior photos showed two young children lying dead inside the hospital.
 An image showed a woman who had been killed lying on the ground still holding tightly to her baby, who a nurse in the unit confirmed to Reuters had survived and had been moved to an intensive care unit at another hospital.
-President Ashraf Ghani in a televised address condemned the attacks and said he had ordered the military to switch to 'offensive' mode rather than the defensive stance it had adopted as the United States withdraws troops and tries to broker the talks.
+President Ashraf Ghani condemned the attacks and said he had ordered the military to switch to offensive mode rather than the defensive stance it had adopted as the United States withdraws troops and tries to broker the talks.

-"In order to provide security for public places and to thwart attacks and threats from the Taliban and other terrorist groups, I am ordering Afghan security forces to switch from an active defence mode to an offensive one and to start their operations against the enemies," he said.
+"In order to provide security for public places and to thwart attacks and threats from the Taliban and other terrorist groups, I am ordering Afghan security forces to switch from an active defence mode to an offensive one and to start their operations against the enemies," he said in a televised speech.
 Meanwhile National Security Advisor Hamdullah Mohib said on Twitter: "there seems little point in continuing to engage Taliban in peace talks".

+In a statement, U.S. Secretary of State Mike Pompeo said he condemned "the two horrific terrorist attacks" in the strongest terms and noted the Taliban had denied responsibility.
+"To attack infants and women in labor in the sanctuary of a hospital is an act of sheer evil," he said, adding that lack of an Afghan peace deal left the country vulnerable to such attacks.

-In Washington, the Pentagon declined to comment on Ghani's stated intent to restart offensive operations, saying only that the U.S. military continued to reserve the right to defend Afghan security forces if they are attacked by the Taliban.
-"This is going to be a windy, bumpy road, but a political agreement is the best way to end the war," said Pentagon spokesman Army Lieutenant Colonel Thomas Campbell, echoing remarks of U.S. Defense Secretary Mark Esper.
+Pompeo also described the stalled U.S.-backed peace effort, which planned for intra-Afghan peace talks to begin on March 10 but have yet to occur, as "a critical opportunity for Afghans to ... build a united front against the menace of terrorism."
+The Pentagon declined comment on Ghani's stated intent to restart offensive operations, saying only that the U.S. military continued to reserve the right to defend Afghan security forces if they are attacked by the Taliban.

 MOTHERS, CHILDREN, NURSES The Kabul attack began in the morning when at least three gunmen wearing police uniforms entered the Dasht-e-Barchi hospital, throwing grenades and shooting, government officials said.
 Security forces had killed the attackers by the afternoon.